 Our occasional autism friendly screenings provide opportunities for people with autism or sensory sensitivity to enjoy a trip to the cinema.
 We aim to programme a mix of family friendly films at weekends and those specifically for adults during the week.

 Adjustments at the cinema reduce over-stimulation and create a welcoming place for people with autism to enjoy films with their families, friends or carers.

-Upcoming autism friendly screenings at Hebden Bridge Picture House are as follows:
+Check back here for upcoming autism friendly screenings at Hebden Bridge Picture House are as follows.